davidjguru/davidjguru.github.io/_posts/2021-04-30-Drupal-fast-tips-link-fields-from-twig.md

 and creating the new file `SelectedArticle.php` This will be the new Plugin class and will have all the basic resources.
 Let's see.
 ### Annotations

+In order to create a new vertical tab for the block configuration page, we hace to register our new Plugin, and in Drupal the Plugins uses annotations to register themselves and provide all the relevant information for indexing.
+For instance:

 ```
 /**
  * Provides a condition for articles marked as selected.
  *
- * This condition evaluates to TRUE when in a node context, and the node is
+ * This condition evaluates to TRUE when is in a node context, and the node is
  * Article content type and the article was marked as selected article in a field.
  *
  * @Condition(